Mayon Volcano Natural Park: Geography

 Mayon Volcano Natural Park encompasses an area of 5775.7 ha located in the eight cities and municipalities that has jurisdiction of the mountain.
 These communities are Camalig, Daraga, Guinobatan, Legazpi City, Ligao City, Tabaco City, Malilipot, and Santo Domingo, all in the province of Albay.
 The peak of the volcano is the highest elevation in the Bicol Region at 2462 m.

 History

 The protected area was first declared as Mayon Volcano National Park, with an initial area of 5458.65 ha, on July 20, 1938, by Proclamation no. 292 during the Commonwealth presidency of Manuel L. Quezon.
 In 1992, the Republic Act No. 7586 or the National Integrated Protected Areas System (NIPAS) Act was established to create, designate, classify and administered by the Department of Environment and Natural Resources, all the protected areas of the country for the present and future generations of the Filipino people.
 Under NIPAS, the Mayon Volcano National Park was reclassified and renamed as Mayon Volcano Natural Park with the signing of Proclamation No. 412 on November 21, 2000.
+The natural park was ultimately declared a national park under Republic Act No. 11038 (Expanded National Integrated Protected Areas System Act of 2018) signed by President Rodrigo Duterte in July 2018.